julianchok25/dj_events_social_interaction/README.md

   Passionate about professional design with some tools like Photoshop, Corel Draw and now, learning and improving skills in dynamic visual app frontend with CSS, events handling with Javascript (JS) and other frontend frameworks.
 - **Emmanuel Gómes** - Backend and Frontend Developer.
   Will support data and store handling with NoSql MongoDb.
 In addition to develop some features on the client side with ReactJS and create some widgets for UI design.

+### About

+We're passionate about technology, Cohort 10 students in Holberton School, Bogotá Colombia.
+This idea was born from Camilo Araque, He is a Tech house DJ and guaracha in his free times.
+He knows many people in this industry who need a platform to create events, make yourself known to the public on a single specialized platform for djs and more features.
+The site is in developmente and here is video Demo that is deployed in testing environment, we hope you like it.

 ## Tech Stack